himedlooff/frontend-pattern-library-workflow/README.md

 - Document and collect them into a pattern library as you build them, not after you're done building the design.
 Use tools like Topdoc or Dox-ray.
 Use task runners like Grunt to help with this process.
 - Build out the design using the patterns you created.
 - Think "reusable" first, instead of "page-specific" first.
 It's easier to have a one-off pattern than it is to go back and refactor patterns that you thought were page-specific.

+# Formats

+Talk about the different formats that your pattern library can take and baby steps that can help you ease into this kind of workflow.

+# Participation

+Thoughts on making participation easy:

+- Make it part of the workflow
+- Use GitHub, GitHub Issues and GitHub Pages
+- jQuery gh-issues plugin